-There are many ways to help encourage visitors to publish a comment; however I think the key is to make people want to comment.
+There are many ways to help encourage visitors to publish a comment; however, I think the key is to make people want to comment.
 If you publish poorly written generic articles, few people are going to take the time to leave a comment.
-However, high quality well-written articles will can generate a lot of comments.
+However, high quality well-written articles will generate a lot of comments.

 - Technical tutorials and walkthroughs will receive comments from people you helped and people who have questions about your guide.

 - News related blog posts will receive comments from those that want to give their view on a particular event or topic.

 - Opinion posts will receive comments from those who agree with you, and those who do not.

 Another key factor is the writing style in which you write.
 Technical and business writing styles are ok for news posts and tutorials, but I believe that a relaxed conversational style of writing will encourage more people to comment.

 This is because writing in the way you talk is generally more welcoming to people and draw people into the discussion.
 Just be careful not to use too much slang or you may alienate a lot of your audience (I’m more than happy to start using Scottish slang in my articles if you don’t believe me!).

 You need not be shy about the fact you want more comments.
 Be bold and ask for comments directly from visitors.
 I frequently ask my readers at the end of my blog posts to leave a comment and give me their view on an issue.
 Many bloggers place a request for comments directly into their website design.

 When people do take the time to leave a comment, make a point of responding.
 This kind of interaction is key.
 Other people will be more inclined to publish comments on a blog when they see that the author is approachable and takes the time to respond to comments.
 It shows that the author cares about his/her blog and the community that surrounds it.